tdwg/tcs2/docs/tcs-terms/README.md

 **Comments**

-The `typification` property can be used for citation of a type (or types) as written in the publication in which the typified name was published.
+The `typificationLiteral` property can be used for citation of a type (or types) as written in the publication in which the typified name was published.
 Alternatively, or in addition, the Nomenclatural Type object can be used for to link a typified name to a type name or type specimen.

 ### tcs:basionym